-Any student who is interested in majoring in chemistry course should consult with the Undergraduate Chemistry Office in room 1328 Chemistry as early as possible.
+Any student who is interested in majoring in the chemistry course should consult the chemistry major advisor in the Undergraduate Chemistry Office, room 1328 Chemistry Building.

-To be admitted to the honors program in chemistry, students must have declared a major in chemistry; a GPA of 3.3 or higher for all chemistry courses taken; and fill out an honors registration form (available in room 1328 Chemistry).
+To be admitted to the honors program in chemistry, students must have declared a major in chemistry; have a GPA of 3.3 or higher for all chemistry courses taken; and fill out an honors registration form (available in room 1328 Chemistry Building).

-For most students needing two or more semesters of chemistry, Chem 103-104 is the sequence of choice.
-Chemistry, chemical engineering, biochemistry, and other science majors with one or more years of high school chemistry, honors program students, students whose math placement is Math 221 or beyond, and other well-prepared students should consider Chem 109.
-The Undergraduate Chemistry Office, room 1328 Chemistry, may be consulted regarding selection.
+For most students needing two or more semesters of chemistry, Chem 103–104 is appropriate.
+Chemistry 109 is a one-semeseter course that is equivalent to Chem 103–104, but more challenging.
+Chemistry, chemical and biological engineering, biochemistry, and other science majors with one or more years of high school chemistry, honors program students, students whose math placement is Math 221 or beyond, and other well-prepared students may be good candidates for Chem 109.
+Staff in the Undergraduate Chemistry Office, room 1328 Chemistry, may be consulted regarding selection.

 Students who need only a single semester of chemistry and others using chemistry as a science elective may choose to take Chem 108, which is a one-semester survey of general, organic, and biochemistry.
-Chem 108, however, does not meet the prerequisite for subsequent chemistry courses, and the sequence Chem 108-104 is not recommended.
-Only 4-5 credits from among the courses Chem 103 and 108 will be accepted for degree credit.
+Chem 108, however, does not meet the prerequisite for subsequent chemistry courses.
+Only 4–5 credits from among the courses Chem 103, 108 and 109 will be accepted for degree credit.

 Advanced Placement.
-A student may receive 3 credits for one semester of introductory chemistry (Chem 103) via the National Advanced Placement Examination or a similar exam offered through the Undergraduate Chemistry Office, room 1328 Chemistry.
+A student may receive 3 credits for one semester of introductory chemistry (Chem 103) via the National Advanced Placement Chemistry Exam or a similar exam offered through the Undergraduate Chemistry Office, room 1328 Chemistry.
 Consult this office for details.

-The organic, inorganic, and physical chemistry course sequences are independent and the student may begin the second sequence before completing the first.
+The organic, inorganic, and analytical chemistry course sequences are independent and the student may begin a second sequence before completing the first.
 Opportunities for taking advanced electives or for doing research in one area may be enhanced somewhat by an earlier start in that area.
 Students should consult their advisor prior to selecting an appropriate sequence of courses.